-- a) enable stakeholders to understand the scope, content, organization, and activities of the Project; - b) indicate the performance expected of the management, operating, and support staff; - c) ensure that the requirements for transparency, equity, compliance and accountability are met; and - d) guide the operations of the functions to be performed under the Project to ensure consistency, timeliness and accuracy.
+- a) enable stakeholders to understand the scope, content, organization, and activities of the Project; - b) indicate the performance expected of the management, operating, and support staff; - c) ensure that the requirements for transparency, equity, compliance and accountability are met; and

-&lt;sup>1 In this Manual the 'Bank' is used to denote IDA.
+1 In this Manual the 'Bank' is used to denote IDA.

-&lt;sup>2 On December 1, 2011, the Bank revised the trust number from TF010207 to TF011132
+$^{^{2}}$ On December 1, 2011, the Bank revised the trust number from TF010207 to TF011132

-&lt;sup>3 For the purposes of this Operations Manual these five agreements will be referred to collectively as "the Agreements"
+3 For the purposes of this Operations Manual these five agreements will be referred to collectively as "the Agreements"

-&lt;sup>4 The SVG RDVRP is an amalgamation of the Disaster Vulnerability Reduction Project and the Climate Investment Funds-financed Pilot Programme for Climate Resilience (PPCR).
+4 The SVG RDVRP is an amalgamation of the Disaster Vulnerability Reduction Project, the Climate Investment Funds-financed Pilot Programme for Climate Resilience (PPCR) and the EU 11th EDF-financed SVG Post Trough Infrastructure Rehabilitation Programme.
 The RDVRP, with a budget of US\$20.9 million, was declared effective by the World Bank on September 9, 2011, and was being implemented over a five-year period ending on December 31, 2016.
 In the wake of the December 24-25, 2013 flood disaster, the government successfully negotiated additional financing in the amount of US\$40.6 million for the project.
-The project's close date has been extended to December 31, 2018
+The project's close date has been extended to December 31, 2018.
+In 2016, financing of €6.5 million or US\$7.1 million will be provided from the B-envelope of the 11th EDF to finance additional infrastructural rehabilitation activities under the project.